janzenz/form-validation-problem/README.md

 # Form validation problem
 You can open the `index.html` on the browser or do an `npm start` then go to `http://localhost:9000` when developing.

+To run the tests just do `npm test` and you should see the tests in the console.

 ##Documentation
 ### Here are the steps I took in approaching this problem.
 - First I read the `problem definition` and wrap my head around it.